-Option 2: Deposit and Payment by Fuller Financial Aid.
-If payment of all tuition and fees for the quarter is to be made by Fuller grants, scholarships, or federal student loans, you must pay a minimum deposit of \$200 (plus any previous balance, which should not exist at this point).
+Option 2: Full Payment by Fuller Financial Aid.
+If payment of all tuition and fees for the term is to be made by Fuller grants, scholarships, and/or federal student loans, you must pay any previous balance due prior to registering.
 You must have a current and fully processed Fuller financial aid application on file in order to use this option.
-If your Fuller financial aid is not sufficient to pay all tuition and fees in full, you must either pay the difference when you register or sign up for a tuition payment plan for the difference (see Option 3 below).
+If your Fuller financial aid is not sufficient to pay your tuition and fees in full, you must either pay the difference or enroll in the Fuller Tuition Payment Plan within seven calendar days of registration (see Option 3 below).

-Option 3: Deposit and Tuition Payment Plan.
-If you cannot pay in full when you register, and you would like the convenience of making monthly payments, you may sign up for a tuition payment plan (TPP) through Academic Management Services (AMS).
-If you choose this option, you must pay a minimum deposit of \$200 (and any previous balance) and provide proof that you have signed up for a TPP in order to register.
+Option 3: Tuition Payment Plan.
+If you cannot pay in full at registration and would like the convenience of making monthly payments, you may sign up for a Fuller Tuition Payment Plan (FTPP).
+Plans are administered directly by the Student Financial Services Offices.
+If you choose this option, you must pay any previous balance in order to register.